TABLE OF CONTENTS

 Examples

-CHAMBERS, Stan: Stan requested six courses (12 units) as his complete program but has only been granted four (8 units).
-A red box around his name highlights that he has not received a full program, and so must be further counselled.
-He has received a penalty score of 10, due to a few factors: he missed out on two of his main preferences (Pref 1 and Pref 6), his Priority level was 4, and he did not receive a full program.
-No reserves have been collected in this scenario.
+CHAMBERS, Stan requested six courses (12 units) but was granted only four (8 units).
+He is highlighted in red as he does not have a full program.
+His penalty score of 10 reflects two missed main preferences (Pref 1 and Pref 6), his Priority level 4, and he did not receive a full program.
+No reserves have been collected to replace the missed courses.

-DIXON, Kandy: Kandy requested five courses (10 units) for a full program, but she was only granted four (8 units), hence the red box around her name.
-She received a penalty score of 7 due to not being granted Pref4 (which is not actually running; courses not running display in brackets), and her Priority level is 6 (higher that Stan's).
-She did not have a reserve subject for that can be granted.
+DIXON, Kandy requested five courses (10 units) but was granted only four (8 units), hence the red highlight.
+Her penalty score of 7 is due to missing Pref4 (course not running in brackets), and a Priority level of 6 (higher that Stan's).
+No reserve subject collected to replace the missed course.

-DIXON, Kandy: Kandy requested five courses (10 units) for a full program, but she was only granted four (8 units), hence the red box around her name.
-She received a penalty score of 7 due to not being granted Pref4 (which is not actually running; courses not running display in brackets), and her Priority level is 6 (higher that Stan's).
-She did not have a reserve subject for that can be granted.
+DIXON, Kandy requested five courses (10 units) but was granted only four (8 units), hence the red highlight.
+Her penalty score of 7 is due to missing Pref4 (course not running in brackets), and a Priority level of 6 (higher that Stan's).
+No reserve subject collected to replace the missed course.

-JENS, Charlene: Charlene also has been given a complete program, but missed out on Pref5.
-She missed out on her first reserve, as the class is not running (as 11MED has brackets around it), so Pref9 was not possible, but she was able to get into Pref10.
+JENS, Charlene has been given a complete program but missed out on main Pref5.
+She also missed out on her first reserve (11MED is not running) and Pref9, but was placed into Pref10.

 Also refer to Lines > Analysis for further analysis tools.